Back we are on a great day in the United States of America.

 They're just tired.

-If that were the case LA Times, they wouldn't bother showing up.
+If that were the case, L.A.
+Times, they wouldn't bother showing up.

-No, that's not true, Mr. Limon.
+Oh, no, no, no, no, that's not true, Mr. Liberal.

 No, no, no, no.

-Well, it wasn't defeated on the merits.
+It wasn't defeated on the merits.

 It was just defeated because people are worn out.

-Yeah, the faltering economy.
+Yeah, the faltering economy, right?

 The headline here, voter fatigue, spending jitters could explain initiative's defeat.